GowthamanNandakumaran/On-premises/README.md

-# 🎉 Thrilled to Share a Recent Azure Data Engineering Project! 🚀
+# Azure Data Engineering Project 🚀

 In this project, I leveraged a variety of cutting-edge Azure tools and technologies to build a robust, scalable, and efficient data pipeline.
 The project follows the **Medallion Architecture** (Bronze, Silver, Gold) for data transformation and storage, ensuring that data is clean, well-structured, and ready for reporting and business decision-making.